Start Your Search for Writing Classes Here

-Writing classes can help both new and continuing writers and freelancers to perk up their text, follow a new path or explore a different genre.
-Following is a list of places to look for writing classes, whether you’d like to attend online or in person.
-There are both free options and paid classes available.
-Please note that we're not recommending any of these classes but rather suggesting where you might start your search.
+Here is a list of places to look for writing classes, whether you’d like to attend online or in person.
+There are both free options and paid courses available.
 Do your due diligence in thoroughly checking out any class before you enroll.

 Career-Center Based Classes

 Career centers are training organizations that focus on preparing students for a specific trade or career.
 They are not generally degree- or credit-granting programs, although there are some exceptions.
 As an example, in Lansing, there's a center called Career Quest which seems to focus on technical, business and health careers.

 You also might consider somewhere like Penn Foster.
 Although it is a degree-granting college, it is a for-profit that seems to focus on career-specific training.
 They offer an online freelance writing course that is self-paced.